AndreiD/UltimateAndroidTemplateRx/README.md

 A Simple MVP Template
 ------------

-A simple template application following the MVP Arhitecture.
+A simple template application following the MVP Arhitecture updated frequently with the latest version of most common libraries.
-The app gets the weather, syncs it locally.
+Sample: The app gets the weather, syncs it locally.

 ![Image](https://raw.githubusercontent.com/AndreiD/UltimateAndroidTemplateRx/master/screenshot.png?raw=true)